tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

     ```json
     "spring": {
       "application": {
-        "name": "dotnet-core-api-{initials}"
+        "name": "bootcamp-api-{initials}"
       }
     }
     ```

 15. In this step we will create our MySql database provided we have the capability to do so in the target environment.
 Recall, from earlier exercises, if there is no bound MySql service then we use the in memory database and can safely ***skip*** this step.

     **In the following command, the service name and type may be different depending on platform/operator configuration.
-Run the following command `cf marketplace ` to find the specific instance name and play for your platforms installation of MySql.
+Run the following command `cf marketplace` to find the specific instance name and plan for your platforms installation of MySql.
 Once again take note of and replace the *{Initials}* placeholder in the command.**

     ```powershell
     cf create-service p.mysql db-small products-db-{Initials}